Author Mentions in Science News Reveal Widespread Disparities Across Name-inferred Ethnicities: Discussion

 \subsection{Conclusions and Implications}

-Our work shows that science journalism is rife with disparities in which author receives name attribution, with authors from certain ethnic groups receiving much more name mentions and quotations than their peers conducting comparable research.
+Our work shows that science journalism is rife with disparities in which author receives name attribution, with authors from certain ethnic group receiving much more name mentions and quotations than their peers when their comparable research papers are all reported in U.S. news.
 These ethnic disparities likely have direct negative consequences for the careers of unmentioned scientists, and skew the public perception of who a scientist is---a key factor in recruiting and training new scientists.

 Our findings have two implications for science policy and science journalism.
 First, bringing the attention to large-scale ethnic disparities in author mentions in science news, of which journalists may themselves have been unaware, can be an agent of change.
 Second, decision-makers at U.S. research institutions may take these ethnic disparities into account when making hiring or promotion decisions.
 More importantly, addressing this problem requires more research to investigate the mechanisms leading to it, which we hope this paper helps stimulate.